Qiskit/qiskit/crates/accelerate/README.md

 speed up one particular Python function by replacing its innards with a Rust one, this is the best place to put the code.
 This is _usually_ the right place to put new Rust/Python code.

-The `pyext` crate is what actually builds the C extension modules.
-Modules in here should define themselves has being submodules of `qiskit._accelerate`, and then the `pyext` crate should bind them into its `fn _accelerate` when it's making the C extension.
+The `qiskit-pyext` crate is what actually builds the C extension modules.
+Modules in here should define themselves has being submodules of `qiskit._accelerate`, and then the `qiskit-pyext` crate should bind them into its `fn _accelerate` when it's making the C extension.

 Some examples of when it might be more appropriate to start a new crate: